They

 say the phrase “thank you” is a magic word.
 They teach it to our nursery and

-with God, it's also just the same.
+of marriages (being careful not to generalize).
+In fact, it's also the same in our relationship with God.
 When we don’t get what we want how we want it,

 appreciating what we have becomes a problem.